 For children who have very sporadic sleep patterns, it is even more important to factor in the diet when working to help them sleep through the night.
 Consider the following as you explore potential ways to promote your child’s restful sleep through dietary changes.

-The Role of the Hormone Melatonin
+The Role of Melatonin

 Melatonin is a hormone that has been connected to restful sleep, and one of the ways it is produced is by eating foods high in Tryptophan.
 Luckily for babies, breast milk is high in tryptophan, resulting in lots of sleepy babies after they nurse.